-With respect to credit risk arising from the other financial assets of the Company, which comprise cash and cash equivalents, and certain derivative instruments, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
+With respect to credit risk arising from the other financial assets of the Company, which comprise cash and cash equivalents, and certain derivative instruments, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments

 The Company only places significant amounts of funds with recognised financial institutions with strong credit ratings and does not consider the credit risk exposure to be significant.
 Counterparty risk for cash on deposit is monitored continuously, with investment limits and maturity periods subject to regular formal approval.
 Counterparties selected must have a minimum "A" rating from both Moody's and Standard & Poor's.
 The Company lends its surplus funds to Eco-Bat Technologies Limited.
-Eco-Bat has more recently been investing in government backed certificates of deposit.
 The current investment strategy places a high level of emphasis on the security of deposits ahead of maximisation of yield.